silentarchitect-ops/silentarchitect-ops/README.md

 ## 📚 Chapter: Origin Story

-> Started as a Spark/Hive developer in the **Cornerstone Realm**.
+> Trained in the **realms of data, AI, and models**, I began my journey designing systems that think before they act.
-> Migrated 20TB+ of regulatory data to Lumi (GCP), ensuring full **GFCC/SLPM** compliance.
+> Later, I migrated 20TB+ of regulatory workloads into **Lumi (GCP)**, ensuring airtight **GFCC/SLPM** compliance across financial systems.
-> Now building OSS Agent systems for the next-gen AI world — from the shadows.
+> Now I operate in stealth, building OSS Agent Systems for the next-gen AI era — from the shadows.

 ---